jarmibe7/ErgodicSearch/README.md

 ## Ergodic Search Agent
 **Author: Jared Berry**

-This project was associated with Northwestern University ME 455: Active Learning (Spring 2025).
+This project was associated with Northwestern University MECH_ENG 455: Active Learning (Spring 2025).

 #### Objective
 The simulation environment was created by Max Muchen Sun, as a project template for MECH_ENG 455: Active Learning.
 It contains a sensor agent (robot) with 2d single integrator dynamics (controlled by velocity), a randomly generated box hidden from the robot, and a built-in prediction function that utilizes generative modeling techniques to predict possible box locations and dimensions given sensor reading history.